 Ms Melissa Hart is the VOTOR Project Manager at the Department of Epidemiology and Preventive Medicine, Monash University.
 Melissa has extensive clinical and management experience predominantly in the speciality areas of trauma and orthopaedic nursing.
 She has waiting list management experience and was also the Orthopaedic Liasion Nurse at the Royal Melbourne Hospital prior to her move into research.
 In 2003 she was employed with VOTOR as the research nurse for the RMH and in 2005 became the Project Coordinator for VOTOR DEPM.
 Melissa has also had a key role in many of the VOTOR projects listed in the VOTOR Research programs.

 Ms Mimi Morgan is the Critical Care Research Division Research Manager, in the Department of Epidemiology and Preventive Medicine, Monash University and the Executive Officer of the Australian Resuscitation Outcomes Consortium (AusROC).
-She is responsible management of all projects within the Division.
+She is responsible for management of all projects within the Division.

 Ms Amanda Fonstin is a Research Officer in the Pre-hospital, Emergency and Trauma group in the Department of Epidemiology and Preventive Medicine, Monash University.
 Amanda coordinates several research studies including the Victorian State Trauma Registry.